Lucifer7990/pokemon-app/README.md

 - **Pokemon List**: Display a list of Pokemon fetched from the PokemonAPI, including their names, images, and basic information.
 - **Search and Filter**: Implement search and filter functionalities to allow users to easily find specific Pokemon based on their attributes such as type, abilities, or characteristics.
 - **Detailed Pokemon View**: Enable users to view detailed information about each Pokemon, including their stats, abilities, evolution chain, and more.
-- **Favorites and Bookmarks**: Implement features for users to mark their favorite Pokemon and save them for quick access later.
 - **Responsive Design**: Ensure the application is responsive and accessible across various devices, providing a seamless experience for users on both desktop and mobile platforms.
 - **Pagination**: Implement pagination for the Pokemon list to manage and display large datasets efficiently.
 - **Error Handling**: Handle API errors and edge cases gracefully, providing informative messages to users when necessary.